tbconroy/tbconroy.github.io/_posts/2019-01-02-implementing-a-priority-queue-using-heapsort-in-ruby.md

 8   3
 ```

-In practice using an array, this value would simply be inserted at the end of the array.
+In the array representation this value would simply be inserted at the end:

 ```
 [nil, 1, 4, 5, 8]